Levermann Strategy

 -1 > 16 or < 0

 Use profit forecasts.
-This is also the price/earnings ratio.
-Only the estimates for the current year are considered.
-The average EPS forecasts are currently USD 9.34.
-If we divide the price by this value, we get a forward (future) P/E ratio of 32.9.
+This is also the price-earnings ratio.
+Only the estimates for the current fiscal year are considered.
+The average EPS forecasts are currently at USD 9.34.
+When we divide the price by this value, we obtain a forward P/E ratio of 32.9.

 +10-12